 It’s all about how you handle life as opposed to how your life ought to be.
 Life is what it is.
 If you deal with it compassionately, gratefully, delicately, you will discover that it’s every bit beautiful, that it belongs to you wholeheartedly.

 Learn to love life for what it is, for every bird sings a different song.
 Learn to listen to it and appreciate it.
-It’s funny but true that when you start adjusting around what life has planned for you, life starts to move according to you.
+It’s funny but true that when you start adjusting to what life has planned for you, life starts to move according to you.
 If you keep hurting it and battling with it, life will ignore you completely and start to distance itself from you.
 As I said earlier, you feed life, love it, protect it and it’ll belong to you.
 It will move at your command then.

 The answer to the question, “Why are you hurting me, Life?” begins with the question, “Why are you hurting life?”.